Using IdM Healthcheck to monitor your IdM environment

 1.7.
 Configuring Healthcheck to change the output logs format

-Follow this procedure to configure Healthcheck with a timer already set up.
-In this example, you configure Healthcheck to produce logs in a human-readable format and to also include successful results instead of only errors.
+Follow this procedure to configure Healthcheck with a timer already configured.
+In this example, you re-configure Healthcheck to start producing logs in a human-readable format and to also include successful results instead of only errors.

 Prerequisites